React Events

 - Event Handler Not Triggering:

-Problem: Forgetting to pass the handler correctly (e.g.,onClick={handleClick()}
+Problem: Forgetting to pass the handler correctly (e.g.,onClick={handleClick()}instead ofonClick={handleClick}).

-Fix: Pass the function reference, not a function call:<button onClick={handleClick}>Click</button>
+Fix: Pass the function reference, not a function call:<button onClick={handleClick}>Click</button> - Multiple Event Firings:

 Problem: Clicking a button multiple times before state updates causes issues.

-Fix: Disable buttons or check state (e.g.,disabled={isAnswered}
+Fix: Disable buttons or check state (e.g.,disabled={isAnswered}). - Incorrect Event Object:

-incorrectly or after async operations.
+Problem: Accessinge.targetincorrectly or after async operations.

-Fix: Store needed values immediately:const handleChange = (e) => { const value = e.target.value; // Use value in async code };
+Fix: Store needed values immediately:const handleChange = (e) => { const value = e.target.value; // Use value in async code }; - Performance Issues:

-Problem: Inline arrow functions in JSX (e.g.,onClick={() => doSomething()}
+Problem: Inline arrow functions in JSX (e.g.,onClick={() => doSomething()}) create new functions on every render.

-Fix: Define handlers outside JSX or useuseCallback
+Fix: Define handlers outside JSX or useuseCallback.

 Events in Functional vs. Class Components